wheel58m/poet-tools-cs/README.md

-This is a C# program that helps users find rhyming words for a given input word.
-The program uses the CMU Pronouncing Dictionary to identify the rhyming syllables for the input word, and then finds all the words in the dictionary that share the same rhyming syllables.
+This is a C# program that provides tools to help users write poetry.
+The program uses the CMU Pronouncing Dictionary to identify rhyming words or load the pronunciation guide for any given word.

 ## Issues